 While most DSARs must be processed free of charge, specific circumstances allow for fees:

-Free Response Rule: The general principle that individuals shouldn't pay for exercising their fundamental rights to data access.
+Free Response Rule: The general principle that individuals shouldn’t pay for exercising their fundamental rights to data access.
+There is no required form for submitting a DSAR; requests can be made through various communication channels and do not need to follow a specific format.

 Excessive Request Fees: Limited circumstances where reasonable fees can be charged for manifestly unfounded or excessive requests.